Geodesic extended modes in low magnetic shear tokamaks and stellarators: Introduction

 By performing a multiscale expansion of the gyrokinetic system of equations in $m_e/m_i \ll 1$, \cite{hardman_extended_2022} uncovered two types of electrostatic modes: the `small electron tail modes' and the `dominant electron tail modes', whose mode frequencies are determined by non-adiabatic ion physics and by non-adiabatic electron physics, respectively.
-A magnetic shear $\hat s \sim 1$ was assumed in the expansion of \cite{hardman_extended_2022}, such that the non-adiabatic ion response vanishes for $\theta \gg 1$ due to finite Larmor radius (FLR) effects.
-Here, $\theta$ is the poloidal angle and will be used throughout this work as a parallel coordinate.
+In the expansion of \cite{hardman_extended_2022}, the magnetic shear $\hat s$, which describes the change in the field line pitch across flux surfaces, was assumed to be of order unity.
+For $\hat s \sim 1$, the non-adiabatic ion response vanishes for $\theta \gg 1$ due to finite Larmor radius (FLR) effects.
+Here, $\theta$ is the poloidal angle and will be used throughout this work as a coordinate parallel to the magnetic field lines.
 Because of the ion FLR stabilisation, the `small electron tail modes' are peaked at $\theta \sim 1$ and the non-adiabatic passing electron response only modifies the decay of the mode eigenfunction at $\theta \gg 1$.
 In contrast, the eigenfunctions of the `dominant electron tail modes' are extended in $\theta$ and the non-adiabatic ion response only causes a small change to the eigenfunction at $\theta \sim 1$.

 In this work, we present a theory of extended modes for small values of the magnetic shear $\hat s \sim (m_e/m_i)^{1/2}$.
 With this ordering of $\hat s$, the ion FLR effects become substantial only for large $\theta \sim (m_i/m_e)^{1/2}$, the typical distance of electron propagation within a mode period $\omega^{-1}\sim R/v_{Ti}$.
 As a result, the mode frequency and eigenfunction are generally determined by non-adiabatic physics of both the electrons and the ions, unlike for the $\hat s \sim 1$ case.
 Notably, small values of the magnetic shear allow for a new type of microinstability.
-The new mode is prominent in the precise quasisymmetric stellarators of \cite{landreman_magnetic_2022} (see Appendix~\ref{sec:longtail_precise_QA}).
+The new mode is prominent in the precise quasisymmetric stellarators of \cite{landreman_magnetic_2022} (see Section~\ref{sec:longtail_precise_QA}).
 The mode is also a salient feature of tokamak simulations at small magnetic shear, where it was called a `$k_z \approx 0 $' toroidal ITG mode \citep{volcokas_ultra_2023, volcokas_numerical_2024}.
 Henceforth, we call the new mode a geodesic extended mode (GEM), due to its connection with geodesic acoustic mode physics (see Section~\ref{sec:longtail_discussion}).

 In Figure~\ref{fig:tailmode_shat_small_large}, we show representative gyrokinetic simulations exhibiting GEMs.
 The GEMs are indeed very extended compared with modes of a larger magnetic shear case, see Figure~\ref{fig:tailmode_phi_shat_small_large}.
 Furthermore, compared to the localised modes found at larger magnetic shear $\hat s \approx 0.8$, the GEMs oscillate rapidly in time and have a larger growth rate at small binormal wavenumbers.